 In 2005, Billard pursued his interest in international foreign policy at Harvard University's John F. Kennedy School of Government.
 He was awarded a Master's Degree in Public Administration, with an emphasis on negotiation and conflict resolution.

-George Billard is currently at work on the PBS documentary They Shall Not Perish: The Story of Near East Relief, and Amateur, a feature length documentary on amateur mixed-martial arts fighters in New York City.
-Dispossessed, a feature film based upon his award-winning screenplay is slated for 2018.
+George Billard is currently in production on a ten-part podcast series about the death penalty in Louisiana, and a feature documentary, Amateur, following the lives of amateur mixed-martial arts fighters in New York City.
+Dispossessed, a feature film based upon his award-winning screenplay is slated to begin production in 2019.